cheind/gae-progress/clients/python-gapi/ReadMe.md

 ## Python-gapi client

-This console client uses Python and [Google APIs client library](https://developers.google.com/discovery/libraries) to interact with the RESTful `progressApi` service of [gae-progress](../../Readme.md).
+This console client uses Python and [Google APIs client library](https://developers.google.com/discovery/libraries) to interact with the RESTful `progressApi` service of **gae-progress**.

 To run the client you need Python 2.7 and the Google APIs client library for Python.
 This library can be installed via pip